prabinovich/CAST-Extensions-Management/README.md

 UpgradeSchemaExtensions Script
 ===============================
 The script will need to be provided the following parameters:
-- AIP install location - location of where CAST AIP is installed
+- AIP install location - location of where CAST AIP is installed; Make sure to user short folder notation (i.e. C:\Progra~1\... instead of C:\Program Files\...)
 - db host - name or IP of the server that hosts cast storage services CSS
 - db port - port number on which CSS runs
 - schema prefix - schema prefix that should be considered for upgrade.
 The prefix can include % as part of the string to represent a wildcard or just % to include all schemas hosted on the designed CSS server